salazar3antonio/aarrow-app-java/README.md

 - [Corperate Presentation](https://www.youtube.com/watch?v=zllzFg9Xb34&list=WL&index=2)

 ## Goal
-Take a paper-based performance evaluation process and digitize it in order to increase manager and employee productivity.
+Build a mobile app that transoforms a paper-based performance evaluation process and digitize it in order to increase manager productivity.

 ## Old Process
 Managers out in the field had to rely on paper audit sheets when giving performance evaluations to employees.